 Where: Pegula Ice Arena, State College, Pa.

-- The comment section of this article will be used as the open-thread discussion during the game.
+- The comment section of this article will be used as the open-thread for the game Friday night.